pi-base/data/spaces/lusin-set/properties/metrizable.md

 space: lusin-set
 property: metrizable
 value: true
+refs:
+  - mr: MR0450063
+    name: Luzin spaces
 ---
-Subset of the real line.
+This space is a subset of the reals.